 But What Skills Should I Train?

 A lot of new players agonize over which skills they should train and in what order.
 My take on that is rather simple.
 Train whatever skills helps you do what you want to do at that moment.
 Don’t fall into the min/max trap that other MMO games have.
-There is no punishment for wrong skills.
+There is no punishment for training the wrong skills.
 And if at some point you want to do something else, fine, the skills you have trained will always be there.
 Or you can sell them and buy new ones.
 But if you really want a list of skills for specific activities then you can probably find them in the numerous online guides for those activities, such as on this site.

 After the First Weeks.